Skip to main content

 Figure 32: Power plane splitting needs to be done carefully

-The mixed-signal circuits require the analog and digital ground connected at a single point.
-In the schematics, it is always recommended to place ferrite beads or zero-ohm resistors between the analog and digital sections.
-The merging of the digital and analog ground should be placed close to the integrated circuit.
-In a mixed-signal design that has split planes, the digital signal should not be routed over an analog ground plane and the analog signal should not be routed over the digital ground plane.
+In a mixed-signal design with split planes, the digital signal should not be routed over an analog ground plane and the analog signal should not be routed over the digital ground plane.

 Digital signals in high-speed circuits